Anjan Bista: Manang Marshyangdi

 In 2018, Anjan joined Manang Marshyangdi Club.
-In his first season, he scored five goals in the Pulsar Martyrs Memorial A Division League as the team won a record 8th league titles.
-He was member of the team that took part in the AFC Cup 2019 group stage.
+In his first season, he scored five goals in the Pulsar Martyrs Memorial A Division League as the team won a record 8th league title.
+He was a member of the team that took part in the AFC Cup 2019 group stage.

 In the 2019–20 Qatar Airways Memorial A Division League, Bista scored 6 goals in 8 appearances as the team finished third.

 Church Boys United

-On December 28, 2013, Church Boys United announced the signing of Nepal international Anjan Bista through there official contract.
+On December 28, 2013, Church Boys United announced the signing of Anjan Bista in a one-year deal.

-Bista signed one-year deal with newcomers.

 Mumbai Kenkre

 On 21 January 2023, it was announced that Bista was sent on loan for remaining matches to Indian I-League club Mumbai Kenkre, as Mumbai Kenkre FC was in verge of getting relegated.

 Jhapa FC

 On 26 February 2023, Jhapa FC, one of the three new teams of the franchise-based Nepal Super League football tournament, recruited winger Anjan Bista as their marquee player for the second edition of Nepal Super League.